parkand1/aws-modernization-workshop-with-sysdig-1/content/50_module_3/54_modifying_a_falco_rule_for_cloudtrail.md

 ---
-title: "ON HOLD - Modifying a Falco Rule for CloudTrail"
+title: "Modifying a Falco Rule for CloudTrail"
 chapter: false
 weight: 54
 ---